SciBorgs/SciGuides/reference-sheets/RobotCode.md

 For now, though, you can ignore using methods in constants files.

 ### IO Interface
 Depending on the situation, your subsystem at any setup of the robot can be real, or it can be simulated.
-In order to be able to use the same control despite the difference in hardware, we use inheritance.
+In order to be able to use the same control despite the difference in hardware, we use an interface.
 An IO interface will allow you to give instructions and receive information regardless of the hardware being used.

 In the interface, you'll declare which methods the IO classes (all of which will be implementing the interface) will have to contain.
 This is the only way that the control file can give instructions to and receive information from the hardware.